-Students now cut their dowel to create a steam.
-Each student will measure 2" in from the end of the dowel.
+Students now cut their dowel to create a stem.
+Each student will measure 1 1⁄2 " in from the end of the dowel.
 It will be glued to the top of the pumpkin once everything has been painted.

 Students can now paint their pumpkin and stem.
-Once dry they can glue (using a glue gun) the stem (dowel) on to the top of the pumpkin and tie a piece of twine to the stem.
+Once dry they can glue (using a glue gun or wood glue) the stem (dowel) on to the top of the pumpkin and tie a piece of twine to the stem.
 Teachers may want students to glue their stem on before they paint so they don't lose it.